hardyoyo/RodmanPottingerCookbook/recipes/BlackBeanSoup.md

 - *1 or 2* potatoes, cubed
 - *1/4 C* cilantro, chopped
 - *1 t* lime juice
-- Salt and pepper to taste
+- salt and pepper to taste

 ---